 Assuming it is justified/reasonable to assess ‘persuasiveness’, there would be the question whether it is justified/reasonable to insist that the assessment must be of ‘oral’ skills – ie. that speech (or speech only) be used.

 Importantly, the same issues would also arise on any more detailed criteria being used to assess oral persuasiveness.
-Of course, the way in which competence standards are assessed would also be subject to the Equality Act.

 “An Examiner working for a Scottish general qualifications body refuses to allow a pupil with a severe speech impediment to have extra time to answer in a French Speaking Test.
 The Examiner is employed by the general qualifications body so the body will be liable for the potentially discriminatory actions of the Examiner (in failing to make a reasonable adjustment), unless it could demonstrate that it had taken such steps as were reasonably practicable to prevent such actions…”